3 Ways Market Mapping Can Help Fuel Future Growth: What You Need to Know.

 2. Serviceable Market

 The serviceable market is where you find your portfolio extensions; things your company could make with a focused effort in the next 3-5 years as part of your future growth strategy.
-Sticking with our apple example, to expand in the serviceable market, the apple farmer could create cider, donuts, or apple butter to not only extend the life of their product but also enable consumers to enjoy more apple products on more occasions – therefore increasing opportunities to buy and enjoy your product.
-Offerings like these are just a few steps away from what you make today and could expand your current portfolio without significant investment or long time frames.
+Sticking with our apple example, to expand in the serviceable market, the apple farmer could create different products like cider, donuts, or apple butter to not only extend the life of their product but also enable consumers to enjoy more apple products on more occasions – therefore increasing opportunities to buy and enjoy your product.
+Offerings like these are just a few steps away from what you make today and could expand your market share and competitive position without significant investment or long time frames.

 3. Addressable Market

 The addressable market is the broadest lens within your market map.
 You will look at many different markets and adjacent industries that your company could enter as part of your future growth strategy by making new products to serve them.
 For example, if your business today sells apples, you might expand to offer cheese or peanut butter to create a snack box for busy people on the go.
 Here you will look for new pools of profit your company can tap into with products, services, or experiences that you do not make today.